BorisChen396/BorisChen396.github.io/projects/Pudding.md

 ## Installation

 Pudding currently only works on Android Lollipop or higher.
-You can get latest version [here][get-latest], or find other versions [here][get-old].
+You can get the latest version [here][get-latest], or find other versions [here][get-old].

 ## Supported sources